sadiq1aziz/sadiq1aziz/README.md

 - 👋 Hi, I’m @sadiq1aziz
-- 👀 I’m interested in front-end technology
+- 👀 I’m interested in front-end technology.
-- 🌱 I’m currently learning react native/js
+- 🌱 I’ve worked on Java back end applications and also front end apps.
+Currently expanding on react native/js
 - 💞️ I’m looking to collaborate on opensource projects
-- 📫 How to reach me - via mail
+- 📫 How to reach me - via mail - sadiq1aziz@gmail.com

 <!---
 sadiq1aziz/sadiq1aziz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.